 - Think about any contacts you have with Faith support services.
 Talk to your local faith leader to see if there is any help they can offer.

-- Peer support services are often quite close, and have people who are in the same position as you who will understand, to find out about peer support services near you try the Derbyshire Peer Recovery and Support Service in Derbyshire, Tel: 01773 734989 or Life Links in Derby City, Tel: 0800 032202
+- Peer support services are often quite close, and have people who are in the same position as you who will understand, to find out about peer support services near you try the Derbyshire Peer Recovery and Support Service in Derbyshire, Telephone: 01773 734989 or Life Links in Derby City, Telephone: 0800 032202

 - Community activities are a great way to keep involved and active.
 Try volunteering in a charity shop, or join in a community activity such as a choir or walking group